Where Are You On Your Fundraising Journey?

 Over the decades, I've learned that fundraising is a craft, I've seen that anyone can learn to fundraise, and can get good at it with commitment and practice.

 For me, this is personal.
 The world needs more people like YOU, people willing to put themselves out there to get the funding they need to make some positive change in the world.

 Whether yours is a charity, a cause, a community or a more personal challenge.
 Let's get it funded.

 My personal commitments to social justice, gender equity, and racial equity mean that I've always been selective about which organisations I guide to raise funding.

-I've built a huge amount of experience over 26+ years, working with nonprofits of all shapes and sizes, fundraisers and donors in more than 100 countries around the world.
+I've built a huge amount of experience over three decades, working with nonprofits of all shapes and sizes, fundraisers and donors in more than 100 countries around the world.

 I've always wanted to make my experiences available and accessible to everyone, not only those who can afford consultancy rates.

 I set up the Fundraising Radicals to help the world fundraise more efficiently and effectively.